lazpeng/etsuko/README.md

 - Ninja
 - A C compiler (preferably clang)
 - OpenGL (probably already included in your system)
-- GLEW, SDL2 and ICU dev libraries
+- GLEW, GLFW3, OpenAL and ICU dev libraries

 **Upon running, the program will probably fail and close because it needs a song to play.
 It uses a custom format described below.**